Romcos/BFDN/README.md

 With 2 agents
 ![](https://github.com/Romcos/BFDN/blob/main/demo2.gif)

 With 3 agents.
-In this example, we show the full graph in background (though the agents only use information gathered online)
+In this example, we show the full graph in background (though the agents only use information gathered online).
+Unexplored nodes are represented in red.
 ![](https://github.com/Romcos/BFDN/blob/main/demo3.gif)